We earn a commission for products purchased through some links in this article.

-Hand foot and mouth disease is mostly common in children under 10 years old.
-Don’t confuse hand foot and mouth disease with ‘foot and mouth’ as this is an infection that affects livestock animals like cattle, sheep and pigs.
+This illness is most common in children under 10 years old, but don’t confuse hand foot and mouth disease with ‘foot and mouth’ which is an infection that affects livestock animals like cattle, sheep and pigs.

 A non-itchy rash on your child’s hands and feet (which may turn into painful blisters) and mouth ulcers, often accompanied by a moderate fever (38-39).
 Your little one could also have cold-like symptoms including a cough and loss of appetite.

-What causes hand foot and mouth?
+What causes hand foot and mouth disease?

 Hand foot and mouth disease is an incredibly contagious virus.
 Usually the coxsackie A virus, sometimes the enterovirus 71 or other types of coxsackie viruses.

-How is hand foot and mouth spread?
+How does hand foot and mouth disease spread?

 A child is most contagious just before their symptoms appear up until just after they’re feeling better.
 It can be spread by coughs and sneezes in droplets in the air or on surfaces touched by an infected child.

 What should I do if my child gets hand foot and mouth disease?

 Keep them away from other children wherever possible.
 Lots of nurseries and some schools will refuse entry to children with hand foot and mouth until the rash has completely gone.

-Hand foot and mouth disease clears up on its own, but it’s worth getting a soothing gel or powder from the chemist to help ease the pain of the mouth ulcers and Calpol to help keep a temperature down.
+Hand foot and mouth disease clears up on its own, but it’s worth using a soothing gel or powder from the chemist to help ease the pain of the mouth ulcers and Calpol to help keep a temperature down.

-Children can often stop eating and drinking because their mouths are so sore.
-If you think this is happening, go to your GP straight away.
+Children can often stop eating and drinking because their mouths are so sore, if you think this is happening see your GP straight away.

 One of the most painful parts of having hand foot and mouth is the rash and with younger children, it can be hard to watch them suffer if they don’t understand what’s happening.

 GoodtoKnow mum Clair Heath says: ‘When my youngest had it in the summer I just gave her ice poles to help with her mouth’

-Children can remain infectious for about a week after the symptoms first begin.
-The blisters may last longer, but at this stage they should no longer be contagious.
+Children can remain infectious for about a week after the symptoms first begin, the blisters may last longer, but at this stage they should no longer be contagious.

 Can hand foot and mouth disease be prevented?